 Infant classes may not, by law, contain more than 30 pupils with a single qualified teacher.
-Parents/carers should be aware that when the school local governing body is considering applications for places, they must keep to the 30 limit.
-Parents do have a right of appeal in accordance with the Infant Class Size Regulations if the school is oversubscribed and their child is refused a place.
+Parents/carers should be aware that when the Governing Body is considering applications for places, they must keep to the 30 limit.
+Parents/Carers do have a right of appeal in accordance with the Infant Class Size Regulations if the school is oversubscribed and their child is refused a place.